-Cash provided by investing activities increased by \$111.4 million due to a \$187.9 million increase in proceeds from sales and maturities of investments, partially offset by a \$27.5 million increase in purchases of investments and a \$49 million decrease in cash provided by investment income.
-The increase in proceeds was largely due to the closure of equity mutual fund positions to mitigate losses from market reactions to the COVID-19 pandemic.
-A decrease in the money market mutual fund position further contributed to the increase in proceeds.
-The increase in purchases of investments was due to the reinvestment of proceeds from some of the equity position closures into bond mutual fund positions.
-The decrease in cash provided by investment income was due to decreased investment performance resulting from the adverse economic effects of COVID-19.
+Net cash provided by investing activities decreased by \$166.1 million to become a net use of cash due to a \$146.3 million decrease in proceeds from sales and maturities of investments and a \$57 million increase in purchases of investments, partially offset by a \$37.2 million increase in cash provided by investment income.
+The decrease in proceeds was due to the 2019-20 fiscal year closure of equity mutual fund positions to mitigate losses from market reactions to the COVID-19 pandemic as well as the 2019-20 fiscal year reduction of the money market mutual fund position to meet cash needs in support of USF operations.
+The increase in purchases of investments was primarily due to the restoration of the money market mutual fund position in the 2020-21 fiscal year following the reduction of that position in the 2019-20 fiscal year.
+The increase in cash provided by investment income was due to increased equity mutual fund performance.